 One of the best predictors for social media marketing success is your level of engagement—in other words, how often your followers are actively contributing to your social media presence.
-Rather than follower counts, which could represent an ambivalent audience, engagement counts tell you how involved your audience is in your brand, which is both a sign you’re doing things right and an increased likelihood of profitable activity among your followers, including visiting your site and buying products for you.
+Rather than follower counts, which could represent an ambivalent audience, engagement counts tell you how involved your audience is in your brand, which is both a sign you’re doing things right and an increased likelihood of profitable activity among your followers, including visiting your site and buying products for you, as long as the cost is reasonable compared to competitors.

 So what can you do to get more engagements on social media?